kudobuilder/kudo.dev/content/docs/comparison/static-yaml.md

 ## Raw YAML

-The most easy way to deploy an application.
-Write and modify Kubernetes YAML files, apply them to the cluster.
+The easiest way to deploy an application is to write and modify Kubernetes YAML files and apply them to the cluster.
 This works well for Proof-of-Concepts, very simple applications, or the beginning of the development of a larger application.

 `-` No parameter replacements